Positive-Future/positive-future.github.io/content/resources/Future cities: new challenges mean we need to reimagine the look of urban landscapes.md

 description_en: Imagining future cities has long been a favourite activity for architects, artists and designers.
 Technology is often central in these schemes – it appears as a dynamic and seemingly unstoppable force, providing a neat solution to society’s problems.
+But our recent research has suggested that we need to significantly rethink the way we imagine future cities, and move our focus from an overarching technological vision to other priorities, such as environmental sustainability and the need to tackle social inequalities.
 We need to answer questions about what can be sustained and what cannot, where cities can be located and where they cannot, and how we might travel in and between them.
 description_fr: Imagining future cities has long been a favourite activity for architects, artists and designers.
 Technology is often central in these schemes – it appears as a dynamic and seemingly unstoppable force, providing a neat solution to society’s problems.
+But our recent research has suggested that we need to significantly rethink the way we imagine future cities, and move our focus from an overarching technological vision to other priorities, such as environmental sustainability and the need to tackle social inequalities.
 We need to answer questions about what can be sustained and what cannot, where cities can be located and where they cannot, and how we might travel in and between them.
 category:
 - face_our_challenges_today
 - stimulate_your_creativity